-Mr. Wensil was fired after blowing the whistle on the illegal sale of drugs and the systemic quality failures taking place at the Savannah River Plant, which provided weapons-grade plutonium for U.S. government.
-His case exposed the fact that whistleblowers at nuclear plants had no legal protection from retaliation.
+Roger Wensil was America’s first nationally recognized whistleblower at a nuclear weapons facility.
+Wensil came to prominence after blowing the whistle on illegal drug sales, safety violations, and the systematic quality failures taking place at the DuPont BF Shaw-owned Savannah River Nuclear Weapons Facility that provided weapons-grade plutonium for the U.S. government.
+After his disclosures, Wensil was removed from his position, exposing the fact that whistleblowers at nuclear plants had no legal protection from retaliation.